 would ever shake my faith in Ellen White again.
 I didn’t reckon with the Lord, though.
 He is so faithful.

-site that would back up his assertion.
+would back up his assertion.
 My sister-in-law felt upset by his disrespect toward Sister White, so she went to the site intending to disprove the allegations.
 What a shock she

 experienced!
 I began giving my brother my platitudes regarding misunderstandings and conditionality, but I didn’t even manage to convince myself.
 My wife visited the offending Web site,